thoughtbot/maybe_haskell/book/functor/curried-form.md

 In the implementation of purely functional programming languages, there is value in all functions taking exactly one argument and returning exactly one result.
-Therefore, users of Haskell have two choices for defining "multi-argument" functions.
+Haskell is written this way, so users have two choices for defining "multi-argument" functions.

 We could rely solely on tuples: